rey/cookbook/recipes/biryani.md

 ## Step 2: The Rice (and onion)

 The idea here is that you want to half cook the rice.
-Emphasis of the half cook.
+Emphasis on the half cook.

 1. Wash the rice.
 2. Add to a pan with enough water to just cover the rice, maybe a touch more.